* **How often?** Refer to your machine’s manual, but typically every 500-1000 hours.

 - Prepare New Filter: Lightly lubricate the new filter’s rubber gasket with fresh transmission oil.

 - Install New Filter: Screw the new filter into place, tightening it by hand until the gasket makes contact, then tighten an additional half to three-quarters of a turn.
-Using genuine ZF parts from partszf.com guarantees correct fit and performance.
+Using ZF parts from partszf.com guarantees correct fit and performance.

 - Locate Filler Plug/Dipstick: Identify the transmission oil filler plug or dipstick tube.